rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-tiffany-pek-yuan-tiif/index.md

 Right now, I have an internship in the RustNL Maintainers Team.
 It will be awesome if I can find a full-time job which allows me to work on Rust as I really love what I am doing now.

-I think the upcoming funding efforts, such as the RustNL Maintainers Team and the Rust Foundation Maintainer Fund, will be able to financially support more Rust Project contributors.
+I think the upcoming funding efforts, such as the RustNL Maintainers Team and the Rust Foundation Maintainers Fund, will be able to financially support more Rust Project contributors.
 Though I am slightly worried about the incentives of companies funding maintenance work.
 Company interests are not always necessarily the same as the community's interests, which can create a bit of a conflict of interest.
 But I'm sure that there are ways to mitigate this.

 <hr style="height: 1px; background-color: black;" />